king-hur/bookbot/README.md

 # bookbot

-this bot will parse and return information about any book
+this bot will parse and return information about any book!